All Episodes

 I think it's a sign of how pitiful and pathetic and incompetent these people are.

-I think it is the epitome of gutter low ball.
+I think it is the epitome of gutter, lowball.

-And to me, there's no way, literally no way this can work.
+It's just, it, and to me, there's no way, literally no way this can work.

-I have too much faith.
+I have too much faith in the American people.

-And yet it can.
+And yet it can because it has.

 It is not like the Swiftboat attacks.